 The villa is 400m above sea level and on top of the hill in Chiliomoudou village.

-Whats more the name means “thousand peaks”, and you can certainly see 9 mountains over 2000m from our terraces.
+Whats more the name means “thousand peaks”, and you can certainly see 9 mountains over 2000m from the terraces.

-Painstakingly created from maps, compass bearings and photos from our kitchen terrace!
+Painstakingly created from maps, compass bearings and photos from the kitchen terrace!

 What’s more morning sunshine on the mountain tops can be stunning.
 The play of light on the ridges and valleys during the day is always changing.